What is Plastic? its Properties and How it is Made

 Polymer processing techniques used include compression molding, calendering, injection molding, and extrusion.

-Furthermore, thermosetting plastic are made up of long chains of molecules that are cross-linked.
+Furthermore, thermosetting plastics are made up of long chains of molecules that are cross-linked.
 This is to say they have a very rigid structure.
 Also, they can be molded, shaped, and pressed when heated.
 However, they cannot be reheated because they are permanently set.

-The heat degradation and chemical attack can be determine by the level of the crosslink density and aromatic content of a thermoset polymer.
+The heat degradation and chemical attack can be determined by the level of the crosslink density and aromatic content of a thermoset polymer.
 This is to say the higher the crosslink density and aromatic content, the higher the resistance to heat degradation and chemical attack.

 The mechanical strength and hardness can also improve with crosslink density.
 This is at the expense of the brittleness as they normally decompose before melting.
+Examples of thermosetting plastics are epoxy resin, phenolic (bakelite), Vinyl Ester resin, cyanate ester, polyester, silicone, polyurethane, and phenolic.

 On the other hand, examples of thermoplastic materials are polyethylene, polypropylene, polyvinyl chloride, polystyrene, polyamides, polyesters, and polyurethanes.
 High-temperature thermoplastics include polyether ether ketones, liquid crystalline polymers, polysulfones, and polyphenylene sulfide.